-esilience is the capacity to respond to stress in a healthy way such that goals are achieved at minimal psychological and physical cost; resilient individuals "bounce back" after challenges while also growing stronger.
+Resilience is the capacity to respond to stress in a healthy way such that goals are achieved at minimal psychological and physical cost; resilient individuals "bounce back" after challenges while also growing stronger.
 Resilience is a key to enhancing quality of care, quality of caring, and sustainability of the health care workforce.
 Yet, ways of identifying and promoting resilience have been elusive.

-Resilience depends on individual, community, and institutional factors, as noted by researchers J. Zwack and J. Schweitzer (Journal of Academic Medicine March 2013), Literature indicates that numerous authors employed a variety illustrates that individual factors of resilience include the capacity for mindfulness, self-monitoring, limit setting, and attitudes that promote constructive and healthy engagement.
+Resilience depends on individual, community, and institutional factors, as noted by researchers J. Zwack and J. Schweitzer (Journal of Academic Medicine March 2013), illustrates that individual factors of resilience include the capacity for mindfulness, self-monitoring, limit setting, and attitudes that promote constructive and healthy engagement.
 Cultivating these specific skills, habits, and attitudes that promote resilience is possible for health care students and practicing clinicians alike.